RKeaves/auto-delete-unit3d/README.md

 2. **Queueing Torrents:**
    - Paste one torrent URL per line into the provided textarea.
    - Alternatively, use the “Add” button next to torrent links to quickly append them to the queue.
+   - If the "Add" button is not visible, please refresh the page to ensure the script's UI is properly loaded.

 3. **Starting the Deletion Process:**
    - Click the **Start Auto Delete** button to begin processing the queued URLs.